nais2sian/nais2sian/README.md

 ### 💡 Fun Facts
 - 🎨 I’m a huge fan of minimalist web design.
 - 🚀 I love learning about new technologies and experimenting with creative coding projects.
-- 🐱 I’m a cat lover and enjoy spending my free time with my furry friend.
+- 📸 I love photography and everything connected with it.

 ---